 7. Everyday Gifts of Service:

-I realize that in all of these examples, the intentions of the givers are almost always good, kind, and sincere.
+In most of my examples, the intentions of the givers were good, kind, and sincere.

-Most people do not intend to create more work for nonprofits, burden victims of disasters and developing communities, or even give unwelcome gifts to our family and friends — but without realizing it, this is what can happen when we “give to satisfy ourselves”.
+I choose to believe that most people do not intend to create more work for nonprofits, burden victims of disasters and developing communities, or give unwelcome gifts to family and friends — but without realizing it, this is what can happen when we “give to satisfy ourselves”.

-Please keep giving… but also, please take a few minutes to think (or even ask) how our gifts can best be used by the recipient to create a win-win situation for everyone!
+So keep giving, keep being generous with your time and resources… but also, think and ask how your gifts can best be used by the recipient to create a win-win situation for everyone!

 Catherine says